 Notwithstanding anything in this risk factor, this risk factor should not be taken as implying that either of the Issuers or the Guarantor will be unable to comply with its obligations as a company with securities admitted to the Official List.

-We are subject to reputational risk, which may adversely impact our business, operations and financial condition.
+Reputational risk events as well as operational failures and regulatory compliance failures may give rise to reputational risk which may adversely affect our business, operations and financial condition.